bikeshaving/crank/website/documents/index.md

     ctx.refresh();
   };

-  // The this of a Crank component is an iterable of props. for ({} of ctx) {
+  // The context passed to a Crank component is an iterable of props. for ({} of ctx) {
     // Welcome to the render loop.
     // Most generator components should use render loops even if they do not